-Step 1 – Submit and Validate a Standard Authorization Request
+Step 1—Submit and Validate a Standard Authorization Request

 Development, revision, retirement, or interpretation of an RRS or CRT shall be initiated by the filing of a Standard Authorization Request (SAR) by any person or entity.
 A SAR is filed by completing the electronic fields of the online WECC SAR form.
 WECC staff shall review the incoming SAR to ensure it is valid.
-Once deemed valid, the SAR shall be posted on the WECC website and notification shall be sent to the SEL.
+Once deemed valid, the SAR shall be posted on the WECC website and notification will be sent to the SEL.

-Step 2 – Complete SAR and Present to the WSC
+Step 2—Complete SAR and Present to the WSC